QuHarmonics/The-PSREQ-Pathway-A-Molecular-Framework-for-Viral-Neutralization-and-Therapeutic-Adaptation/readme.md

 # DECOMPILED VIRUS AS ASM CODE.
 ALL GENETICS ARE ASM IN A DIFFERENT STATE.
-THE SEQUENCE IS CONVERTED TO HEX AND DECOMPLIED PROVIDING THE FOLLOWING CODE:
+THE SEQUENCE IS CONVERTED AND DECOMPLIED PROVIDING THE FOLLOWING CODE:

 0:  4d                      dec    ebp
 1:  45                      inc    ebp